State continuity of the Baltic states: Baltic assets 1940–1991

 After the invasion of Denmark and Norway by Nazi Germany on 9 April 1940, President Franklin Delano Roosevelt issued Executive Order 8389, under which the United States Department of the Treasury froze all financial assets of occupied European countries in the US.
-After the Soviet Occupation of Estonia, Latvia, and Lithuania, Executive Order 8389 was extended to the assets and properties of the three Baltic countries.
+After the Soviet occupation of Estonia, Latvia, and Lithuania, Executive Order 8389 was extended to the assets and properties of the three Baltic countries.
 During the first Soviet occupation in July 1940, the United States issued Executive Order 8484 which froze Latvian, Lithuanian and Estonian financial assets, including gold reserves.
 The freezing of Baltic assets by the US was condemned by the Soviet Union, and it was declared that there should not be any legal basis for delaying the transfer of the Baltic gold from the US Federal Reserve to the State Bank of the Soviet Union.

 Gold reserves

-Estonia, Latvia and Lithuania also kept gold reserves in banks in the United Kingdom.
+Estonia, Latvia, and Lithuania also kept gold reserves in banks in the United Kingdom.
 In July 1940, the Bank of England sequestrated the Baltic gold reserves deposited in the UK, partly as a retaliation of the nationalisation of British owned property in the Baltic countries by the USSR, but also because Britain considered annexation of the three countries unlawful.
 During the 1950s, the USSR claimed the gold regularly but was rejected.
-In 1967, the Labour government used the reserve in settling mutuals claims with the Soviet Union.
-On 5 January 1968, an agreement between the UK and USSR was achieved, and the Soviet Union renounced all claims to the Baltic gold held in the Bank of England in return for the waiver of all claims by the UK resulted by the nationalization in the USSR.
+In 1967, the Labour government used the reserve in settling mutual claims with the Soviet Union.
+On 5 January 1968, an agreement between the UK and USSR was achieved, and the Soviet Union renounced all claims to the Baltic gold held in the Bank of England in return for the waiving of all claims by the UK arising from nationalizations in the USSR.
 In 1992 and 1993, the United Kingdom government transferred an equal amount of gold reserves equivalent to £90 million back to the Baltic countries.

 The three Baltic governments' assets deposited in Sweden were released to Soviet Union immediately after the Soviets demanded the Baltics' gold reserves to be handed over in 1940.
 The amount was compensated in 1992 by Sweden to the three countries soon after they had regained full independence.
 In 1991, Sweden promised Estonia to restitute the gold, and, in 1998, the Swedish government discovered the bank accounts belonging to Baltic nationalities.

 The French government refused to turn over the three tons of gold deposited in the Bank of France by Latvia and Lithuania to the USSR.

 The gold reserves deposited by the three Baltic states prior to 1940 into the Bank for International Settlements in Switzerland remained intact.
 After the Baltic countries regained independence in 1991, the Baltic gold was released to the central banks of Estonia, Latvia and Lithuania.